-We have been told to believe that a dog is giving us a kiss when they lick our face, hands, or feet.
+We like to believe that a dog is giving us a kiss when they lick our face, hands, or feet.
 But while an occasional lick can be relatively charming, excessive or compulsive licking can become concerning.
 So why would a dog lick the floor after eating?

 What Is Excessive Licking Syndrome?

 Excessive Licking Syndrome (ELS) refers to your dog’s compulsive licking of surfaces around them for an unnecessary amount of time.

 Overall, ELS can greatly impact the mental and physical wellbeing of your dog.
 Many dogs with this condition are found to have an underlying gastrointestinal condition.

 Below, we have listed some of the most obvious signs of ELS that you need to look out for in your dog.
 We have also outlined some physical consequences of your pet exhibiting such behavior.

 - Uncontrollable licking of your face, the furniture, their paws, other animals, or the floor.